caronero/SMStrojan/README.md

 - An Android device running Android 13 or lower.
 - Internet connection.
 - Telegram account to interact with the bot.

+---

+## **⚠️ Disclaimer**
+[!]
+Legal disclaimer: Usage of this application for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+I assume no liability and am not responsible for any misuse or damage caused.